'Brick wall' Djokovic, Murray eye Wimbledon third round

 French Open runner-up Ruud tackles Ugo Humbert of France while Alcaraz, who needed five sets to get past Jan-Lennard Struff on Monday, meets Tallon Griekspoor of the Netherlands.

+Ruud is bidding to become the first Norwegian man in the last 32 since 1962.

-There will be an emotional clash in the women's second round as Lesia Tsurenko and Anhelina Kalinina meet in an all-Ukraine clash.
+Court 12 was witnessing an emotional clash in the women's second round as Lesia Tsurenko and Anhelina Kalinina met in an all-Ukraine clash.

 For Tsurenko, the tie represents a chance to remind the world that Ukraine still needs its support as well as "heavy weapons" to fight the Russian invasion.